FHIRType/workshop/README.md

 Mozilla, the list goes on https://github.com/psf/black).

 Process (Windows/Unix):
-1. `$ black src`
+1. `black FhirCapstoneProject`

-NOTE: You can replace the argument `src` with any directory if you'd like to change the target.
+NOTE: You can replace the argument `FhirCapstoneProject` with any directory/file if you'd like to change the target.

 #### Testing with pytest